KeesCBakker/handlebars-a-la-json/README.md

 # Handlebars a la JSON
 Handlebars is a great and simple templating engine for generating HTML.
 But what if you need to generate JSON?
 That's what this package does.

+There is integration for partials. _Note: the result of every partial must be a valid JSON string._

 ## Installation
 Install it using NPM:
 ```sh